munsterkreations/pyru/syntax.md

-outline of syntax tokens, lexer, parser, and compiler components for Pyru based on python&Ruby:
+# outline of syntax tokens, lexer, parser, and compiler components for Pyru based on python&Ruby

-### Syntax Tokens:
+## Syntax Tokens

 1. **Keywords**:
    - `if`, `elif`, `else`
    - `for`, `while`